Offline Equilibrium Finding: Implementation Details

-In this section, we mainly introduce our offline model-based algorithms, OEF-PSRO and OEF-CFR, which are adaptions from two widely-used equilibrium finding algorithms, PSRO and DeepCFR.
-These two algorithms perform on the well-trained environment model $E$.
+\textbf{Model-based Framework.} Next, we introduce our instantiate offline model-based algorithms: OEF-PSRO and OEF-CFR, which are adaptions from two widely-used online equilibrium finding algorithms PSRO and Deep CFR, and OEF-JPSRO, which is an adaption from JPSRO.
+These three algorithms perform on the well-trained environment model $E$.
 We first introduce the OEF-PSRO algorithm, and the whole flow is shown in Algorithm \ref{Alg:one}.
 Firstly, we need the well-trained environment model $E$ as input and initialize policy sets $\Pi$ for all players using random strategies.
 Then, we need to estimate a meta-game matrix by computing expected utilities for each joint strategy profile $\pi \in \Pi$.
 In vanilla PSRO, to get the expected utility for $\pi$, it needs to perform the strategy $\pi$ in the actual game simulator.
 However, the simulator is missing in the OEF setting.
 Therefore, we use the well-trained environment model $E$ to replace the game simulator to provide the information needed in the algorithm.
 Then we initialize meta-strategies using a uniform strategy.
 Next, we need to compute the best response policy oracle for every player and add the best response policy oracle to their policy sets.
 When training the best response policy oracle using DQN or other reinforcement learning algorithms, we sample the training data based on the environment model $E$.
 After that, we compute missing entries in the meta-game matrix and calculate meta-strategies for the meta-game.
 To calculate the meta-strategy $\sigma$ of the meta-game matrix, we can use the Nash solver or $\alpha$-rank algorithm.
 Here, we use the $\alpha$-rank algorithm as the meta solver because our algorithm needs to solve multi-player games.
-Finally, we repeat the above process until meeting the convergence condition.
+Finally, we repeat the above process until satisfying the convergence conditions.
+Since the process of JPSRO is similar to PSRO except for the best response computation and meta distribution solver, OEF-JPSRO is also similar to OEF-PSRO.
+We do not cover OEF-JPSRO in detail here.